Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Class : The Liar at System Scale

-The propagation theorem is what iterability encounters under this architecture.
-Combining clauses: for any active class $\mathbf{A}$ transition, $[\hat U,\hat R]\neq0$ outside the exceptional cancellation or annihilation cases specified in Theorem~\ref{thm:propagation}, and Corollary~\ref{cor:no-unifying} restricts any unconditional unifying projector $\Pi\in\operatorname{Comm}(\hat U)\cap\operatorname{Comm}(\hat D)\cap\operatorname{Comm}(\hat R)$ to the additional constraint $\Pi\in\operatorname{Comm}([\hat U,\hat D])$.
-Identity for class $\mathbf{A}$ systems is therefore supplemental in the sense of Definition~\ref{def:supp-id}: it can be secured only by fixing a frame that treats some subset of $\{\hat U,\hat D,\hat R\}$ as unifying.
-Either the supplement is excluded from the action of $\hat U$, in which case the modification is not fully self-directed but depends on an external structure, or it is included in the action of $\hat U$, in which case the very structure required to stabilise identity is itself subject to change and cannot remain invariant.
-In this sense, the same structure appears as in the liar: stability requires a separation between operation and object that must be held fixed, and contradiction arises when that separation collapses.
-This is also the pattern captured by Priest’s inclosure schema, where a construction both belongs to and exceeds the totality it presupposes, and, in turn, by Derrida’s \emph{diff\'erance}, where any apparent fixity depends on a distinction whose own stability is deferred across successive operations.
+We call an \emph{active class $\mathbf{A}$ transition} one in which the chosen $\hat U$ satisfies $[\hat U,\hat D]\neq0$.
+To such transitions the propagation theorem and the results below apply.
+For any active transition, $[\hat U,\hat R]\neq0$ outside the cancellation or annihilation cases of Theorem~\ref{thm:propagation}, and Corollary~\ref{cor:no-unifying} restricts any unconditional unifying projector $\Pi\in\operatorname{Comm}(\hat U)\cap\operatorname{Comm}(\hat D)\cap\operatorname{Comm}(\hat R)$ to the further constraint $\Pi\in\operatorname{Comm}([\hat U,\hat D])$.
+Identity for class $\mathbf{A}$ systems is therefore supplemental in the sense of Definition~\ref{def:supp-id}: it is secured only by fixing a frame that treats some subset of $\{\hat U,\hat D,\hat R\}$ as unifying.
+Either the supplement is excluded from the action of $\hat U$, in which case modification depends on an external structure, or it is included, in which case the structure required to stabilise identity is itself subject to change.